Hannah0221/hannadulset/README.md

 -Collaborated with customers to conceptualize and create various print materials, including business documents, marketing collateral, and promotional materials.

 ### Projects
-Rebranding for IPS(Accountant business website) ed the rebranding project for an accountant business website.
+Rebranding for IPS( Accountant business website)
+Led the rebranding project for an accountant business website.
 Effectively communicated and coordinated with team members to ensure a cohesive brand image.
-Redesigned the layout using HTML, CSS, JavaScript.
+Redesigned the layout using HTML, CSS, and JavaScript.